 - Complete the drawdown request form and sign it.

 - The form and invoice are sent to the construction department of your bank.

 - The bank may need a valuation to verify the completed work.

 - Your lender releases further payment to your builder within five business days.

 The same process is repeated at every stage of construction.

-The progress payments are also called the drawdowns.
+The progress payments are also called drawdowns.
 A person is liable to pay interest on the drawdown amount.
 For example, you get a loan approval for $300,000.
 However, you only draw $50,000 at the beginning.
-This means you are only required to pay the interest due on the drawdown amount until you draw further amount.
+This means you are only required to pay the interest due on the drawdown amount until you draw an additional amount.

-At the time of construction, the borrower only pays the interest as loan repayment.
+At the construction time, the borrower only pays the interest as loan repayment.
 This provides comfort by reducing financial burden during a stressful period.